zhg-SZPT/Dualray/README.md

 python 3.8
 pytorch 1.11.10
 cuda 11.2
+numpy
+matplotlib
+pillow
+opencv-python

 ## Dataset Preparation
-1. This article uses .txt format for training.
-Dualray will provide the annotation in .xml format.
-Before training, you need to run voc_annotation.py to generate a tag file in .txt format.
+1. Our code needs to use images from two different perspectives.
+The vertical view images is in X_ray2022 and the horizontal view images is in X_ray2022_1.
-2. Your `~/Dualray/` folder should look like this
+Your `~/Dualray/` folder should look like this
 ```
 Dualray
 ├── X_ray2022/